Website Feedback

 Extended Producer Responsibility

-A regulation from the Province of Ontario is bringing changes to the way municipalities provide recycling programs to their residents.
-The new program creates a common program across the province and makes producers of products and packaging responsible for recycling the materials they supply.
-This new approach is called Extended Producer Responsibility (EPR).
+A regulation from the Province of Ontario has changed the way municipalities provide recycling programs to their residents.
+The new program makes producers of products and packaging responsible for recycling the materials they supply.
+This new approach is called Extended Producer Responsibility (EPR) recycling.

-Check out Circular Materials, the administrator of Ontario’s common collection system, website to learn more about the transition.
+Check out Circular Materials, the administrator of Ontario’s new EPR common collection system, website to learn more about the transition

 Extended Producer Responsibility, or EPR, is a policy approach in which producers – the businesses that supply packaging and paper to residents – are responsible for the end-of-life management of their materials.